swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

   /// - Returns: A new instance of type `T`, read from the raw bytes at
   ///     `offset`.
 The returned instance isn't associated
-  ///     with the value in the range of memory referenced by this pointer. public func loadUnaligned<T: BitwiseCopyable>(
+  ///     with the value in the range of memory referenced by this pointer. public func unsafeLoadUnaligned<T: BitwiseCopyable>(
     fromByteOffset offset: Int = 0, as: T.Type
   ) -> T

   /// Returns a new instance of the given type, constructed from the raw memory
   /// at the specified offset.
   ///
+  /// The memory at this pointer plus `offset` must be initialized to `T`
+  /// or another type that is layout compatible with `T`.
+  ///
-  /// This function does not validate the bounds of the memory access;
+  /// This is an unsafe operation.
+This function does not validate the bounds
-  /// this is an unsafe operation.
+  /// of the memory access, and failure to meet the preconditions
+  /// above may produce an invalid value of `T`.
   ///
   /// - Parameters:
   ///   - offset: The offset from this pointer, in bytes. `offset` must be